milkymind/Fodinha-game/README.md

 4. Import this project repository
 5. Click **Deploy**

+⚠️ **Important Production Notes**:
+- The default implementation uses in-memory storage for production which has limitations:
-📦 Note: The game uses in-memory storage.
-This means game data resets if the Vercel instance restarts.
+  - Game data resets if the Vercel instance restarts
+  - Memory is not shared between serverless functions
+  - Instances may freeze after 10-15 minutes of inactivity
+- For a more robust production setup, consider using:
+  - Vercel KV (Redis-based storage)
+  - MongoDB Atlas
+  - Supabase
+  - Or any other persistent database service

 ### 🖥️ Option 2: Run Locally